Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total just once.
+- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under just once.

-- Oddsmakers have not posted a spread in any of the Tigers' past 10 games.
+- The last 10 Tigers matchups have not had a runline posted by oddsmakers.

 Tigers Betting Records & Stats

-- The Tigers have been victorious in nine, or 39.1%, of the 23 contests they have been chosen as underdogs in this season.
+- The Tigers have come away with nine wins in the 24 contests they have been listed as the underdogs in this season.

-- This season, Detroit has won four of its 14 games, or 28.6%, when it's the underdog by at least +135 on the moneyline.
+- Detroit has a record of 9-14, a 39.1% win rate, when it's set as an underdog of +110 or more by bookmakers this season.

-- Detroit's games have gone over the total in nine of its 23 chances.
+- Games involving Detroit have gone over the total set by bookmakers in 10 of 24 chances this season.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.